 - Elective – 1 block

-The 32 weeks of Emergency Medicine include eight weeks of Pediatric Emergency Medicine at the Alberta Children’s Hospital, and four weeks at the Banff Mineral Springs Hospital, where orthopedics in the E.D. is stressed.
+The EM blocks include Pediatric Emergency Medicine at the Alberta Children’s Hospital, and four weeks at the Banff Mineral Springs Hospital, where orthopedics in the E.D. is stressed.
 The Lethbridge Regional Hospital offers excellent teaching in a regional centre, and is an optional rotation for those residents who see themselves practicing in such a setting.
+The preponderance of the adult ED shifts are scheduled at the trauma/cardiac centre, Foothills Medical Centre.

 Residents are required to have ACLS and ATLS certification.